 But does it have to cost so much to raise a baby?
 That's what Elizabeth Brokamp and Robert Brokamp (TMF Bro) have been investigating ever since the birth of their son, Lukas, in 2000.
 Below are some of the cost-saving strategies and tips they've gathered (along with two more children) in the blissful years since, beginning with some general points and then moving to more specific money-saving ideas.

 - Do it in stages.
-Babies don't need everything immediately.
+Kids don't need everything immediately.
 For most major purchases, you'll have plenty of time to comparison shop, wait for sales, and see if your friends have hand-me-downs they'd like to pass your way.

 - Decide what you think is important, and what you're willing to give up.
-We originally viewed a changing table as optional since you can change your baby on the bed or the floor.
+We originally viewed a changing table as optional, since you can change your baby on the bed or the floor.
 But after a few months of aching backs, we tried one out at a relative's house and loved it.
 When we returned home, we comparison-shopped over the Internet, then searched around at local thrift stores where we found a nice changing table for just $30 (some stores charge as much as $240 for their tables).

-Specific ways to save ...
+Specific Ways to Save ...